pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-m60/index.md

 [Learn more in this GitHub issue](https://github.com/pulumi/pulumi/issues/7542) and [this issue](https://github.com/pulumi/pulumi/issues/5642)

-### Provider aliases now work correctly
+### Aliases can now be used with providers

-Pulumi enables you to _alias_ resources, which can help with scenarios where you want to change a resource's name without causing a delete and replace of that resource.
-We've fixed some bugs preventing the alias logic from working correctly, so that aliases are now reliable and correct across all Pulumi languages.
+Pulumi has historically enabled you to _alias_ resources, which can help with scenarios where you want to change a resource's name without causing a delete and replace of that resource.
+Now, you can also alias _providers_, which can make it easier to refactor stacks and code over time.

 [Learn more in this GitHub issue](https://github.com/pulumi/pulumi/issues/3979)